-"Flu shots are the best way to protect yourself, your family, and the community from becoming seriously ill with the flu," said County Health Officer, Dr. Arnold Leff.
+"Flu shots are the best way to protect yourself, your family, and the community from becoming seriously ill with the flu," said County Health Officer, Dr. Gail Newel.

 It is important to get the flu vaccine every year because flu strains change over time.
 Timely flu shots help prevent a disease that hospitalizes hundreds of thousands and kills tens of thousands of Americans every year.
+Last week, Santa Clara Public Health reported two flu deaths in people under 65 years old.

-"Vaccination not only reduces the risk of catching the flu, it also reduces the chance that you'll be hospitalized," said Public Health Director of Nursing, Jennifer Herrera.
+"Vaccination not only reduces the risk of catching the flu, it also reduces the chance that you'll be hospitalized," said Chief of Public Health, Jennifer Herrera.
 "Even if it is not a perfect match for all of this year's flu strains, the flu vaccine will provide some protection and reduce your chances of needing to be hospitalized if you do get sick."

-In most cases, people should not visit the emergency room for flu symptoms but may call their doctor.
+In most cases, people should not visit the emergency room for flu symptoms but may call their healthcare provider.
 People who experience symptoms should stay home for at least 24 hours after their fever goes away.
 Symptoms include fever, cough, sore throat, runny or stuffy nose, muscle or body aches, headaches, and fatigue.